needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 #### Sub-assets and components
 Sub-assets and components are special cases for asset loading.

+##### Components
-* **Components**: You cannot load a GameObject's component directly as an asset.
+You cannot load a GameObject's component directly through Addressables.
 You must load or instantiate the GameObject, then retrieve the component reference from it.
+To see how you could extend Addressables to support component loading, see [our ComponentReference sample](https://github.com/Unity-Technologies/Addressables-Sample/tree/master/Basic/ComponentReference).

+##### Sub-assets
-* **Sub-assets**: The system supports loading sub-assets, but requires special syntax.
+The system supports loading sub-assets, but requires special syntax.
 Examples of potential sub-assets include sprites in a sprite sheet, or animation clips in an FBX file.
+For examples of loading sprites directly, see [our sprite loading sample](https://github.com/Unity-Technologies/Addressables-Sample/tree/master/Basic/Sprite%20Land)

-To load them, use the following example syntax:
+To load all sub-objects in an asset, you can use the following example syntax:
 `Addressables.LoadAssetAsync<IList<Sprite>>("MySpriteSheetAddress");`

+To load a single sub-object in an asset, you could do this:
+`Addressables.LoadAssetAsync<Sprite>("MySpriteSheetAddress[MySpriteName]");`

+The names available within an asset are visible in the main Addressables group editor window.
+In addition, you can use an `AssetReference` to access the sub-object of an asset.
+See notes in the below section.

 ### Using the AssetReference class
 The `AssetReference` class provides a way to access Addressable Assets without needing to know their addresses.
 To access an Addressable Asset using the `AssetReference` class: